The Clock (1945 film): Plot

 Afterwards, Alice is sad, because she thinks that the hurried ceremony was "ugly".
 Only after they repeat their vows alone in a church pew does Alice feel truly married.
 They spend their honeymoon night at a hotel and have a final breakfast together.
-After Alice sees Joe off at Penn Station, as his leave ends and he returns to war, she heads back out into the crowded city.
+Alice sees Joe off at Penn Station, as his leave ends and he returns to war, and she heads back out, into the crowded city.